daattali/gslides-betternotes-extension/README.md

 ![Demo](./img/doc/demo.gif)

+## Extra features

+- Resizes thumbnail preview for the Next slide
+- Ability to move the timer to the right because it sometimes takes up a large portion of the screen and hides some of the slide
+- Works in offline mode

 ## Supported languages

 This extension will work if your Chrome language is one of the following: English, French, Spanish, German, Dutch, Hebrew.
 If you want me to add support for another language, please [open an issue](https://github.com/daattali/gslides-betternotes-extension/issues) on the project page.